We just have to win this election because he's even predicting a bloodbath.

 But for her to each their own.

-I don't even think I could have possibly independently writing a novel conceived of of something as bizarre as this.
+I don't even think I could have possibly independently writing a novel conceived of something as bizarre as this.

-But uh, and we're only touching the surface here.
+And we're only touching the surface here.

-Uh we've got the no boundaries parent.
+We've got the no boundaries parent.

-You got a lot of interesting people in here, and ending with the voodoo priestess.
+You got a lot of interesting people in here.

-That that's gotta be pretty interesting and much more.
+That's got to be pretty interesting and much more.

-And then Mr. Wolf, I can't forget him.
+And Mr. Wolf, I can't forget him.

-Uh anyway, the the book it's in bookstores everywhere.
+Anyway, the book, it's in bookstores everywhere.

 It's called Get It Together.